botwiki/botwiki.org/content/monthly-bot-challenge/index.md

   </a>
 </p>

-If you need an inspiration, have a look at bots tagged [#space](https://botwiki.org/tag/space) on [Botwiki.org](https://botwiki.org/).
+You could make a bot that posts images from NASA's [High Definition Earth-Viewing System](http://eol.jsc.nasa.gov/HDEV/) on Twitter.
+Or you could make a Slack bot that lets you play a trivia a game about space!

+You can browse bots tagged [#space](https://botwiki.org/tag/space) for more inspiration.
 And definitely be sure to join [Botmakers.org](https://botmakers.org/) to share ideas, resources, and find collaboration partners.

 We are also going to be listening to ideas and feedback on how to make the Monthly Bot Challenge better.